huseyinnates/arxiv/arxiv/source/KolmogorovArnoldNetworks/bezier_curves/readme.md

 ## Features
 - Add control points with a right-click.
 - Move control points by dragging them with the left mouse button.
-- Toggle between looping and non-looping curve with a toggle button.
+- Toggle between looping and non-looping
-- Adjust the speed of the moving object with a slider.
+- Adjust the speed of the moving object
-- Display the current speed value next to the slider.

 ## Bernstein Based Bezier Formula
 ![Screenshot](./images/bernsteinpoly.png)